Interleaved Latent Visual Reasoning with Selective Perceptual Modeling: Method

-To enable the model to generate meaningful latent representations, we need to construct high-quality supervision targets.
-We employ a teacher model to perform this task.
-Given the same reasoning context as the model being trained, the teacher analyzes the corresponding \textit{helper image} $I_m$ and selects the most relevant visual features to serve as the ground-truth latent supervision.
-The text parts are supervised using standard explicit textual supervision.
+To enable the model to generate meaningful latent representations, we employ a teacher model to construct high-quality supervision targets for the latent segments.
+Given the same reasoning context as the model being trained, the teacher processes the \textit{helper image} $I_i$ at reasoning step $i$ and extracts the most relevant visual features as ground-truth latent supervision.
+Meanwhile, the textual parts are trained using standard explicit text supervision.

-\paragraph{Momentum Teacher Model} We opt for a self-supervision strategy where the teacher is a Momentum Model—a temporally smoothed copy of the model being trained (the \textit{online model}).
-This ensures that the supervision signal remains stable and aligned with the representational space of the learning model.
-The parameters of the Momentum Model $\theta_m$ are updated as an Exponential Moving Average (EMA) of the online parameters $\theta$ with a decay factor $\tau$:
+\paragraph{Momentum Teacher Model} We adopt a self-supervised strategy where the teacher is a momentum model, a temporally smoothed version of the model being trained (the student model).
+This design keeps the supervision signal stable and well-aligned with the evolving representation space of the student model.
+The parameters of the momentum model $\theta_m$ are updated as an Exponential Moving Average (EMA) of the student parameters $\theta$ with a decay factor $\tau$: $\theta_m \leftarrow \tau\theta_m + (1-\tau)\theta$.

-\paragraph{Teacher-Guided Selective Perceptual Modeling} The goal of the momentum teacher is to distill the pixel-dense \textit{helper image} into a sparse set of $K$ feature vectors that are most critical for the current reasoning step.

-First, the teacher encodes the \textit{helper image} $I_m$ using its frozen vision encoder $f_{\text{vis}}$ to obtain a dense pool of visual features:
+\paragraph{Candidate Visual Feature Generation} The goal of the momentum teacher model is to selectively distill the pixel-dense \textit{helper image} into a sparse set of $K$ feature vectors most relevant to the current reasoning step.
+The teacher first encodes a \textit{helper image} $I_i$ using its frozen vision encoder $f_{\text{vis}}$ to obtain a dense pool of patch features:

-where $H$ is the hidden dimension and $P_m$ is the number of patches.
+where $H$ is the hidden dimension and $P_i$ is the number of patches.

 However, raw patch features often suffer from varying information density depending on the image resolution.
-In high-resolution scenarios, individual patches may only capture local textures rather than semantic concepts.
-To address this, we introduce a spatial aggregation step to refine the candidate pool.
-We define a threshold $L$ to regulate the feature density.
-If the number of raw patches $P_m$ exceeds $L$, we aggregate the raw features by performing pooling over local spatial windows to form a refined candidate pool $\mathbf{C}'_m$.
-If the feature map is small ($P_m < L$), we retain the fine-grained features.
-This operation is formulated as:
+In high-resolution images, individual patches may capture only local textures rather than semantic concepts.
+To address this, we introduce a spatial aggregation step to adapt the feature density.
+Specifically, we set a threshold $L$: if the number of raw patches $P_i \geq L$, we pool features over local spatial windows to form a refined candidate pool $\mathbf{C}'_i$; otherwise, we retain the original fine-grained features.
+Formally,

-where $\text{GroupMean}$ spatially aggregates the sequence into $L$ semantic units, ensuring the subsequent selection operates on robust features regardless of input resolution.
+where $\text{GroupMean}$ aggregates the $P_i$ patch sequence into $L$ semantic units, ensuring that the subsequent selection operates on robust features regardless of input resolution.